RealAvocado/Photo-Album-with-NLP-Searching/README.md

 <a name="readme-top"></a>
-# Photo Album with NLP Searching
+# Photo Album with Natural Language Searching
 Project Link: [AI Photo Album Website](http://photo-album-webpage.s3-website-us-east-1.amazonaws.com/)

 ## About The Project